basho/riak-dotnet-client/README.md

       user to make multiple calls to the client, resulting in multiple connection acquisitions behind the scenes, the user can use the Batch interface to make many calls on a single connection.
-This also reduces the overhead of setting the client ID on each call as well.
+This also reduces the overhead of setting the client ID on each call.
     * Because a batch operation reuses a single connection only a subset of the client API is available for batch actions.
 The functions that are excluded are the asynchronous functions.
-* Graceful degrade to HTTP/REST API when the request isn't supported via Protocol Buffers.
+* Graceful degrades to HTTP/REST API when the request isn't supported via Protocol Buffers.
+* Configurable via `web.config`, `app.config` or a custom configuration file.

-* Works with .NET 4.0 on Windows, and Mono on Linux and OSX.
+**CorrugatedIron works with .NET 4.0 on Windows and Mono on Linux and OSX.**

-v0.1 Features (in development)
+v0.2 Features (in development)
 ------------------------------

 * Connection idling when connections haven't been used for a while.
-* Connection self-healing and node management.
+* Improvements to connection self-healing and node management.

 Unplanned Features
 ------------------